jQSfire125/my_blog/_posts/2020-07-05-rm-masters.markdown

 So, I have decided that this is going to be my path.
 I hereby present to you the:

- **Rogelio Montemayor Masters Degree in Data Science and Machine Learning**:
+####Rogelio Montemayor's Masters Degree in Data Science and Machine Learning:

 * Main Courses:
 * Foundations